LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

 Updates and Development
 ------
 The descripted hardware and software equipment is the standard configuration of the Stim-PC.
-Updates made by MRI Lab will be announced in advance and described to the users.
+Updates made by MR Lab will be announced in advance and described to the users.

 Potential specific configurations should be requested by sending an email to MRI Lab staff.